-The announcement by the UK government that it hopes to bring the ban on the sale of petrol, diesel and hybrid new cars forward by five years to 2035 raises many questions, some of them practical.
+The announcement by the UK government that it hopes to bring the ban on the sale of petrol and diesel new cars forward by five years to 2030 raises many questions, some of them practical, some of them ideological.
 Will we have the infrastructure to support this rapid and large shift to electric cars?
 Can the car industry supply them?
 Will we have the required charge points and the capacity to power them, and will this electricity come from carbon-neutral, renewable sources – wind, solar, nuclear – rather than from power stations burning fossil fuels such as coal and gas?

 The rise of EVs (Electric Vehicles) is seemingly irresistible, partly because of their efficient use of energy, which is far superior to ICE (Internal Combustion Engine) alternatives and hydrogen fuel cell vehicles too.
 Even if the electricity EVs use comes from fossil-fuel power stations, their effective CO2 emissions are still usefully lower.
 There is some argument over how ‘clean’ EVs are over their lifetime, though, including the impacts of mining the materials to create their batteries.

 However, despite all the virtues, the unavoidable truth is that some forms of transport do not suit electrification.
 These are heavy load and long distance: container shipping, long-haul aircraft and long-distance road transport.
 The fundamental issue is that the energy density of current battery technology is poor compared to the liquid fuels currently used – diesel, bunker fuel and jet fuel – and would require such a volume and mass of batteries that they would be infeasible.
 For instance, according to Airbus, even with batteries 30 times more energy dense, an electric-powered A320 would only be able to fly for a fifth of the range of the current jet-engined A320 while carrying half its payload.